priore/SocialEngine/README.md

 and simplify the sharing of a message, link or an image, all in quickly and easily.

-SocialEngine consists of only two classes, and requires Twitter.framework, Social.framework and Accounts.framework.
-SocialEngine is for iOS version 5.0 and higher.
+SocialEngine consists of only two classes, and requires Twitter.framework, Social.framework and Accounts.framework, MessageUI.framework.
+SocialEngine is for iOS version 6.0 and higher.

 ## Features
 * Retrieve user informations.